jeelabs/esp-link/syslog/syslog.md

 The meaning of TIMESTAMP, HOSTNAME, PROCID and MSGID is hardcoded, all others are parameters for the syslog function.

-syslog messages are queued on heap until the Wifi stack is fully initialized.
+syslog messages are queued on heap until the Wifi stack is fully initialized:
-If the remaining heap size reaches a given limit, syslog will add a final obituary and stop further logging until the queue is empty and sufficient heap space is available again.
-Example:

 ```
 Jan  1 00:00:00 192.168.254.82 esp_link 0.126850 1 Reset cause: 4=restart